How can I get help from Pet Refuge?

 What kind of pets does Pet Refuge help?

-Pet Refuge will provide temporary accommodation for dogs, cats, birds and smaller animals such as rabbits and guinea pigs.
-We will also assist people who have larger pets such as horses or other farm animals through our network of safe farms across New Zealand.
+Pet Refuge provides temporary accommodation for dogs, cats, birds, and smaller animals such as rabbits and guinea pigs.
+We also assist people who have larger pets such as horses or other farm animals through our network of safe farms across New Zealand.

-Our team will provide quality care for your pet, looking after their physical and mental wellbeing.
-In our shelter your pet will have a warm bed, food, medical treatment (if needed), toys to play with, worm and flea treatments and a full health check on arrival.
-We will provide enrichment for each pet, and therapy for pets displaying anxiety and fear issues, as we know the mental health of pets who have been abused as part of family violence can suffer greatly.
+Our team provides gold standard care for your pet, looking after their physical and mental wellbeing.
+In our shelter your pet has a warm bed, food, medical treatment (if needed), toys to play with, worm and flea treatments and a full health check on arrival.
+We provide enrichment for each pet, and therapy for pets displaying anxiety and fear issues, as we know the mental health of pets who have been abused as part of family violence can suffer greatly.

-Pet Refuge will provide a national service, transporting pets from around New Zealand to the shelter.
-We will also develop a network of farms around the country to care for larger farm animals.
+Pet Refuge provides a national service, transporting pets from around New Zealand to the shelter.
+We also developed a network of safe farms around the country to care for larger farm animals.